Valyay/astro-iubenda/README.md

 ### Features

-**🔄 Automatic document fetching** - Automatically fetches your Iubenda Privacy Policy, Cookie Policy, and Terms & Conditions at build time.
+- **🔄 Automatic document fetching** - Automatically fetches your Iubenda Privacy Policy, Cookie Policy, and Terms & Conditions at build time.

-**🎯 Multiple access methods** - Access documents via a virtual module or as JSON files written to disk.
+- **🎯 Multiple access methods** - Access documents via a virtual module or as JSON files written to disk.

-**🔧 Flexible configuration** - Strip HTML markup for easier styling, configure output directories, and more.
+- **🔧 Flexible configuration** - Strip HTML markup for easier styling, configure output directories, and more.
+- **🍪 Cookie Solution Integration** - Built-in support for Iubenda Cookie Solution banner with Google Tag Manager integration.
+- **🧩 TypeScript native** - Full TypeScript support with proper typings for improved developer experience.

-**⚡ Zero dependencies** - Lightweight integration with no external dependencies, keeping your project slim.
+- **⚡ Zero dependencies** - Lightweight integration with no external dependencies, keeping your project slim.

-**📦 Tiny footprint** - Only 1.89 kB (minified and gzipped).
+- **📦 Tiny footprint** - Only 2.53 kB (minified and gzipped).
 [Size Limit](https://github.com/ai/size-limit) controls the size.

-**🔍 SEO-friendly** - Properly renders legal documents for better search engine indexing.

-**🔥 HMR support** - Changes to configuration are reflected immediately with Hot Module Replacement.
+- **🔥 HMR support** - Changes to configuration are reflected immediately with Hot Module Replacement.

-**🌐 Multilingual support** - Handle documents in multiple languages with ease.
+- **🌐 Multilingual support** - Handle documents in multiple languages with ease.

-**📱 Responsive-ready content** - Works with any responsive design approach.

-**🧩 TypeScript native** - Full TypeScript support with proper typings for improved developer experience.

-**⚙️ Framework agnostic** - Works with any UI framework or vanilla HTML within your Astro project.
+- **⚙️ Framework agnostic** - Works with any UI framework or vanilla HTML within your Astro project.

-**🔄 Compatible with all Astro rendering modes** - Works with SSG, SSR and hybrid rendering.
+- **🔄 Compatible with all Astro rendering modes** - Works with SSG, SSR and hybrid rendering.

 ## Usage